strapi/strapi/docs/3.x.x/en/advanced/middlewares.md

 };
 ```

+- `defaults` (object): Contains the defaults configurations.
+This object is merged to `strapi.config.middleware.settings.**`.
+- `initialize` (function): Called during the server boot.
+The callback `cb` needs to be called.
+Otherwise, the middleware won't be loaded into the stack.

 The core of Strapi embraces a small list of middlewares for performances, security and great error handling.

 - boom